 We get asked once in a while why we are not interested in trading links with companies who make or market electronic pet containment and behavior training devices.
 There's all kind of information out there about how inhumane these devices really are.
 Try this link for one: Electronic Containment System or Ambush Predator?

 PETA and many other animal welfare groups say electronic training devices such as "invisible fences" and anti-barking collars are cruel tools relying on painful punishment and negative reinforcement that make dogs live in fear of being electrocuted when they cross invisible lines, bark, or jump.
-Positive training methods, in which dogs are rewarded for what they do right, rather than physically harmed for what they do wrong, are more humane, more effective alternatives.
+These groups promote positive training methods, in which dogs are rewarded for what they do right, rather than physically harmed for what they do wrong as more humane, more effective alternatives.

 Plus, while these containment devices may "babysit" your dog, so you can leave him or her unattended out in your yard, think about this: they will not keep another animal or human intruder out of your yard!
-Your dog is then left defenseless and could easily be attacked by another animal (including alligators) -- or a troubled individual wanting to do harm to a random animal.
+Your dog is then left defenseless and could easily be attacked by another animal (including alligators here in Florida) -- or a troubled individual wanting to do harm to a random animal.

 All that aside, I will tell you of my own experience with electronic devices.
 A few years back, I was at a trade show where "invisible fences" were being sold.
 I mentioned to the person working the table that I had concerns about the product.
 He assured me a dog "wouldn't feel much at all."
 To prove his point, he hooked me up to the little device he had there, adding a lead to my right index finger.
 He then gave me a "little shock" he said was at about the level to be used for a miniature poodle that weighed 12-14 pounds.